Groups and rings definable in d-minimal structures: Introduction

 \section{Introduction}

 Let $\K$ be a first-order expansion of an ordered field.
+Recall that $\K$ is \ominimal if every definable (by ``definable'' we will always mean ``definable in $\K$ with parameters'') subset of $\K$ is a finite union of points an intervals with endpoints in $\K \cup \set{\pm \infty}$.
+O-minimal structures have been widely studied (see \cite{vdd} for an introduction).
+There is a rich literature on groups definable in o-minimal structures; see for instance~\cites{pillay88, OPP, PPS00} for problems treated in this article (we will discuss those references more in details in the following sections), and \cites{otero08, peterzil-survey10} for an overview.
+One of the starting points was A.~Pillay's theorem that any such group can be endowed in a unique way with a topology that makes it both a topological group and a definable manifold.
+An important result in this context is the solution of the ``Pillay's conjecture'' and its extension to groups definable in NIP structures (see \cite{HPP08}).

+In this article, we extend some of the previous results about groups and rings definable in \ominimal structures to groups and rings definable in \dminimal structures.

 Recall that $\K$ is said to be \intro{definably complete} if every definable subset of $\K$ has a supremum in $\K \cup \set {\pm \infty}$ (see \eg \cite{FS:1} and its bibliography).
 In this article we study the following generalization of o-minimality:

-\begin{definizione} $\K$ is \intro{\dminimal{}} if it is definably complete, and every definable set $X \subset \K$ is the union of an open set and finitely many discrete sets, where the number of discrete sets does not depend on the parameters of definition of~$X$. \end{definizione}
+\begin{definizione} $\K$ is \intro{\dminimal{}} if it is definably complete, and every definable set $X \subset \K$ is the union of an open set and finitely many discrete sets, where the number of discrete sets does not depend on the parameters of definition of~$X$. \end{definizione} Notice that $\K$ is \ominimal iff it is definably complete and every definable unary set is the union of an open set and finitely many points.

 \cite{dries85} gives the first known example of a \dminimal non o-minimal expansion of~$\Real$, \cites{FM05, MT06} give more examples of d-minimal expansions of~$\Real$ (and introduce the notion of d-minimality), \cite{miller05} studies general properties of \dminimal expansions of~$\Real$ (and other such ``tameness'' notions), and in \cite{fornasiero:d-min} we studied \dminimal structures in general (see \S\ref{sec:preliminary} for an overview).